shardsio/shardsio.github.io/doc/sharding.md

 since you need to change configuration for all of your services.

 The second type is *Transparent sharding or MPP database*.
-Such solutions suppose that application communicates with database as it wasn't distributed and a database engine handles the distribution logic itself.
+Such solutions suppose that application communicates with database as if it wasn't distributed and a database engine handles the distribution logic itself.
 Sounds great but there are several gotchas as well.
 In order to supply ACID in MPP database there should exist a global transaction manager responsible for locking.
 And such manager becomes a bottleneck in case of big transactional load.
 Another disadvantage of known open source implementations based on Postgresql is delay with releases in comparison with the parent.
-It means that you have to work with several years old postgresql core, not always having all neccessary patches and missing new cool features.
+It means that you have to work with several years old postgresql core, not always having all necessary patches and missing new cool features.
 We will not consider commercial MPP database vendors here but in general with them the following rule works pretty well: big data require big money.

 And the third option is *Map/Reduce approach*.